 Billdals Gård – A summer residence for socialites

-In 2020, the interior renovation of the basement and entrance floor of Billdals Gård will begin.
+In 2021, the interior renovation of the basement and entrance floor of Billdals Gård will begin.
 In the house, Higab has arranged a small exhibition in one of the rooms to show how we will implement the renovation and conduct building maintenance.
-Due to the current situation with Covid-19, we cannot be open regularly, but here you find the exhibition's texts and pictures.
+The exhibition is not open for the moment, but here you find texts and pictures.

 In 1862, James R Dickson, a wholesaler and municipal politician, purchased the farms of Billdal Västergård and Östergård.
 Some time during the same decade, an older farmhouse on the property was demolished and replaced with the building you are standing in today.
-It was built by August Krüger, but the identity of the architect is still unknown.
-Likely candidates are Johan August Westerberg, who worked for Krüger at the time, or the architect W A Boulnois, who designed Dicksonska Palatset, at Heden.
+The architect was Frans Jacob Heilborn and the building constructor was August Krüger.

 When James R Dickson died, in 1873, August Krüger took over the property and sold the building to a merchant, Charles Felix Lindbergh.
 He lived in the house all year round and owned it until his death in 1909.
 The property was then taken over by industrialist Gustaf Werner, who acquired some adjoining land, modernised the house and added new outbuildings, including a laundry, workers’ dwellings and greenhouse.